robak86/hardwired/README.md

 A scoped container inherits all the singleton instances from its parent container but provides:

-- **Isolation**: Scoped dependencies are created anew within the scope and are not shared outside of it.
+- **Isolation**: Scoped dependencies are created anew within the scope and by default are not shared outside of it.
 They are also not inherited by other child scopes.
+You can change that behavior for selected definitions using [scope](#scope-configuration) or [container](#container-configuration-root-scope) configurations.
 - **Overriding**: You can override definitions within a scope without affecting the parent container or other scopes.
 - **Lifecycle Management**: Scoped dependencies are managed independently, allowing you to control their creation within the [scope](#using-scoped-containers) or [the definition](#creating-child-scopes-from-the-definitions).